AntonioTorres23/OpenGL_Notes/Text Rendering.md

 This approach has several advantages and disadvantages.
 It is relatively easy to implement and because bitmap fonts are pre-rasterized, they're quite efficient.
 However, it is not particularly flexible.
 When you want to use a different font, you need to recompile a complete new bitmap font and the system is limited to a single resolution; zooming will quickly show pixelated edges.
 Furthermore, it is limited to a small character set, so Extended or Unicode characters are often out of the question.

 This approach was quite popular back in the day (and still is) since it is fast and works on any platform, but as of today more flexible approaches exist.
-One of these approaches is loading
+One of these approaches is loading TrueType fonts using the FreeType library.

+**Modern Text Rendering: FreeType**

+FreeType is a software development library that is able to load fonts, render them to bitmaps, and provide support for several font-related operations.
+It is a popular library used by Mac OS X, Java, PlayStation, Linux, and Android to name a few.
+What makes FreeType particularly attractive is that it is able to load TrueType fonts.